Quiet Time for Toddlers: Tips for Dropping the Afternoon Nap

 As much as we parents would love for our babies to stay babies, they grow up so quickly.
 And part of this growth involves changes in their established sleep patterns, most notably, naps.
 Most children give up their nap by 4 years old, but that doesn’t mean that your child doesn’t need naps if they’re displaying tiredness.
-In fact, many children transition to something that is commonly referred to as quiet time.
+In fact, many children transition to something that is commonly referred to as quiet time for toddlers.

 The following may be indicators that your child would benefit from quiet time, or even transitioning to nap days, rather than a set nap every day: